 The idea of photographing the floors came after a trip to Marrakech, where I visited the Bahia Palace.
 There I found some beautiful mosaic floors and while walking through the monument I started taking some pictures of these mosaic floors and included my feet as a reference that it is actually a floor.
-I work a lot in Paris, where I shot Interiors, and when I came back to Paris I started noticing all these different colourful tiles and mosaic floors in hallways, restaurants, galleries and cafes.
-So I started to do the same there and that’s when the idea of the whole instagram project “parisianfloors” started in mai 2015.
-Since then I have travelled the world to discover all these beautiful floors.
+I work a lot in Paris, where I shot Interiors, and when I came back to Paris I started noticing all these different colorful tiles and mosaic floors in hallways, restaurants, galleries, and cafes.
+So I started to do the same there and that’s when the idea of the whole Instagram project “Parisian floors” started in May 2015.
+Since then I have traveled the world to discover all these beautiful floors.

 What techniques do you use in order to get final the picture?

 My technique is pretty basic.
 I’ll try to get the best image possible on location.
-Making sure I have enough light, which either means finding a good spot without hotspots and shadows or adding flashlight to illuminate dark hallways better.
-I try to make sure that the image is levelled as best as possible while I take the image, so I don’t loose to much space after cropping and levelling in Lightroom.
+Making sure I have enough light, which either means finding a good spot without hotspots and shadows or adding a flashlight to illuminate dark hallways better.
+I try to make sure that the image is leveled as best as possible while I take the image, so I don’t lose to much space after cropping and leveling in Lightroom.
 I prefer to use natural light as much as possible and probably one of the most important aspects is to face the light source to avoid any shadows from your body on the floor.
 Once the image is taken, I level and crop it in Lightroom.
-Adjust the white balance and remove any disturbing parts, like gum, leafs or cigarettes from the floor.
-After that the image gets resized, labeled and uploaded to my cloud storage.
+Adjust the white balance and remove any disturbing parts, like gum, leaves or cigarettes from the floor.
+After that, the image gets resized, labeled and uploaded to my cloud storage.

 What brand camera do you use?
 What Lenses?

-I use a Canon 6DII with a 16-35/4 wide angle lens for all my shots.
-Sometimes I might add a off-camera speedlight for extra light in dark and difficult lighting situations.
+I use a Canon 6DII with a 16-35/4 wide-angle lens for all my shots.
+Sometimes I might add an off-camera Speedlight for extra light in dark and difficult lighting situations.